vishnuram1999/Ethernaut-Foundry/README.md

 # Ethernaut-Foundry
-Solution od Ethernaut challenges using Foundry
+Solution of Ethernaut challenges using Foundry